BorisDjoum/Bao_Chatbot/README.md

 Finally to launch the application, go into the ```my_app_Flask``` folder and run the ```app.py``` file.

 N.B : We can also test the operation of the non-multilingual version of the bot, trained only on English data on the terminal, by executing the file ```chat.py``` located in the ```my_app_Flask``` folder.

+### Warning !!
+The fasttext-langdetect library fasttext-langdetect can emit errors during the running of app.py file because it uses network connection.